 First, think about what you plant o do with your iPad Air.
 Many like to use their tablet for entertaining the kids.
 The best location for your Air is the headrest as it puts your tablet far enough away so your kids can’t grab it yet close enough so that they can comfortably view it.
 The iPad Air is great for playing cartoons and videos and there are many headrest mounts from companies like Bracketron and Arkon that are very safe and sturdy.
 Using a universal cradle, the Air is very easy to install and remove.

 If wanting to use your iPad Air for navigation, consider using Waze as your app.
 Take a look at our Waze review article.
-You can certainly attach your iPad Air to your windshield, but we aren’t recommending it as in my opinion, it takes blocks too much of the road view If you do decide to mount it to your windshield, be sure to purchase a good quality suction mount featuring a vacuum lock suction that is at least three inches wide or greater.
-You don’t want your iPad falling off the windshield and it’s heavier than a GPS or phone, so invest a few extra dollars to get a better mount.
+You can certainly attach your iPad Air to a windshield, but we aren’t recommending it.
+It blocks too much of the road view.
+If you do decide to mount it to your windshield, consider the Arkon Large Tablet Long Arm Windshield Suction Mount.
+The mount features a substantial vacuum locked suction assembly and it expands from 14.5 to 18.5 inches so it keeps it somewhat away from the windshield.
 Attaching to your windshield is legal is most states, but there’s a few that don’t allow it so check your local laws before buying a windshield mount.

 If you happen to live in one of those states where attachment to your windshield is against the law, or you would just rather attach it elsewhere (as we recommend), there are some other locations to attach your mount.
 If your vents have horizontal mounts, and you don’t mind blocking a few, a vent mount may work well when paired with a universal cradle.
 Also available, but a bit out of the direct view are seat bolt mounts.
-Buy a seat bolt mount that’s at least 22 inches in length so you do not have to look down too far.
-Another option is a cup holder mount, but be sure there is adequate clearance between the cup holder and the stick shift as we hear some dissatisfaction from those that don’t think about that limitation prior to purchase.
+Consider the Arkon Car or Truck Seat Rail or Floor Tablet Mount with 22 inch Arm for iPad.
+The nice part about this mount is it’s 22 inches in length so you do not have to look down too far.